warmcat/libwebsockets/READMEs/README.test-apps.md

 This method lets you configure web serving in code, instead of using lwsws.

-Plugins are still used, which implies libuv needed.
+Plugins are still used, but you have a choice whether to dynamically load them or statically include them.
+In this example, they are dynamically loaded.

  $ cmake .. -DLWS_WITH_PLUGINS=1